Paragraph1148/LLM-Rewrite-Article/README.md

 ---

-### Phase Breakdown
+## Phase Breakdown

-**Phase 1: Scraping & CRUD**
+### Phase 1: Scraping & CRUD

-- Scrapes the 5 oldest articles from the BeyondChats blogs section.
+- Scrapes the **5 oldest articles** from the BeyondChats blogs section.
-- Stores article data in MySQL.
+- Stores article data in a MySQL database.
-- Provides CRUD APIs to manage articles.
+- Exposes CRUD APIs to manage articles.

-**Phase 2: Article Updating using LLMs**

-- Fetches original articles using internal APIs.
-  (The scraper first fetches the last blogs page.
-If fewer than 5 articles are found, it fetches the previous page and combines results until 5 articles are collected.)
+The scraper first identifies the **last page** of the blogs section and starts collecting articles from there.
+If the last page contains fewer than 5 articles, it fetches one additional previous page and combines results to complete the required count.

-- Searches Google for related articles.
+When combining multiple pages, articles from previous pages are read **bottom-up** to preserve chronological order and ensure the oldest articles are selected.

+---

+### Phase 2: Article Updating Pipeline (Design)

+Phase 2 is implemented as a Node.js script that runs as a background/batch job.
+It is intentionally not exposed as an API endpoint, since the task is automation-oriented and easier to debug as a standalone script.

+The goal of this phase is to update existing articles by learning from similar articles that rank higher on search engines.

+#### High-level Flow

+1. Fetch original articles from the internal Articles API.
+2. For each article, search Google using the article title.
+3. From the search results, pick the first two links that point to blog/article pages published by other websites.
-- Scrapes content from the top external articles.
+4. Scrape the main content from these two external articles.
-- Uses an LLM to rewrite the original article based on the reference articles.
+5. Send the original article and the reference articles to an LLM with a controlled prompt.
+6. Store the newly generated article using the existing CRUD APIs.
+7. Save reference links separately and display them at the bottom of the updated article.

+---

+#### Google Search Strategy

+Instead of scraping Google HTML directly (which is brittle and prone to blocking), a search API is used to fetch search results in a stable and predictable way.

+This keeps the focus of the assignment on content processing and automation logic, rather than dealing with anti-bot protections.

+Only results that look like blog or article pages are considered.

+---

+#### LLM Usage

+The LLM is used as a controlled rewriting step, not as a content generator from scratch.

+The prompt is designed to:

+- Preserve the original intent of the article.
+- Improve clarity, structure, and depth.
-- Stores the updated version along with reference links.
+- Align tone and formatting with the reference articles.

-**Phase 3: Frontend**
+- Avoid copying or closely paraphrasing reference content.

+The LLM is instructed to return clean, structured markdown without inline citations.
+Reference links are added separately at the end of the article.

+---

+#### Data Storage Approach

+Updated articles are stored using the same `articles` table:

+- Original articles have `is_updated = 0`
+- Updated articles have `is_updated = 1`
+- Reference links are stored as JSON and rendered separately on the frontend

+This avoids unnecessary schema complexity while keeping the relationship clear.

+---

+#### Error Handling & Trade-offs

+- If fewer than two suitable reference articles are found, the article is skipped.
+- Failures in one article do not stop the entire script.
+- The pipeline prioritizes clarity and determinism over aggressive automation.

+The goal of this phase is correctness and explainability, not maximum throughput.

+### Phase 3: Frontend

+- React-based frontend to display articles.
-- Displays both original and updated articles.
+- Shows both original and updated versions.
-- Simple and responsive UI focused on readability.
+- Simple, responsive UI focused on readability rather than heavy styling.

 ---